Your information will be held by Reynolds Porter Chamberlain LLP, which is part of the RPC Businesses that this website supports.

 1. What is a cookie?

-1.1 Cookies are small text files stored by your browser onto your computer.
+1.1 Cookies are small text files downloaded and stored by your browser onto your computer.
 They are widely used in order to make websites work or work in a better, more efficient way.
-They can do this because websites can read and write these files, enabling them to recognise you and remember important information that will make your use of a website more convenient (eg by remembering your user preferences) such as your username and password.
+They can do this because websites can read and write these files, enabling them to recognise you and remember important information that will make your use of a website more convenient (e.g. by remembering your user preferences) such as your username and password, and they also allow us to improve our site.

 1.3 The two types of cookies we use are known as "session" cookies and "persistent" cookies.
 These may be cookies which we use and/or a third party uses.